 Many first-time homebuyers decide to buy when they feel ready for a mortgage.
 But just because they can afford the mortgage payments doesn’t mean they can afford to own a home, says Rafael Castellanos, president of Expert Title Insurance.

-“They have an idea of what their mortgage payment is going to be, but they don’t realize there’s much more to it,” he says.
+“They have an idea of what their mortgage payment is going to be, but they don’t realise there’s much more to it,” he says.

-Property insurance, taxes, property management fees, maintenance, and higher electric and water bills are some of the costs that first-time homebuyers tend to overlook when shopping for a place.
+Property insurance, council tax, property service charges, ongoing maintenance, and utilities are some of the costs that first-time homebuyers tend to overlook when shopping for a place.

 “Keep in mind utility bills and insurances which have a tendency of going up every year,” Castellanos says.
 “Even if you can afford it now, ask yourself if you’ll be able to afford the increased costs later.”

 2. Looking for a home first and a loan later